MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/isonlinemeeting.md

 ## Remarks

-The IsOnlineMeeting property is read-writable for the organizer's calendar item.
-It is read-only for meeting requests and for attendees' calendar items.
+The IsOnlineMeeting property is read-only.

 The schema that describes this element is located in the EWS virtual directory of the computer that is running MicrosoftExchange 2007 that has the Client Access server role installed.